Date: Sunday, 7 June 2026; 8th Annual Day.

 Inception:

-The World Food Safety Day was officially held for the first time on June 7, 2019.
+World Food Safety Day was officially held for the first time on June 7, 2019.

-In 2016, at its 39th session the Codex Alimentarius Commission, an international food standards body, unanimously agreed to promote a proposal to proclaim a World Food Safety Day.
+In 2016, at its 39th session, the Codex Alimentarius Commission, an international food standards body, unanimously agreed to promote a proposal to proclaim a World Food Safety Day.
 The proposal was endorsed by the FAO conference in July 2017 and the WHO in December 2017, respectively.

 On 3 August 2020, the World Health Assembly passed a resolution (WHA73.5) to recognize World Food Safety Day as an important milestone and a platform for raising awareness at all levels about the importance of food safety, promoting and facilitating actions to prevent foodborne diseases; and strengthening global efforts for food safety.